PawelGozdz/project-15-book-list/README.md

 What I've learned here?
 ---

-How to import modules from angular/core.
+How to import modules from angular/core. \n
-How to create a component using 'ng g c "element"'.
-How to insert dynamic data throuh {{}}.
+How to create a component using 'ng g c "element"'. \n How to insert dynamic data throuh {{}}.
 How to insert component into another component.
 How to use *ngIf for conditional statements.